somitra-sanadhya/somitra-sanadhya.github.io/_pages/note2.md

 2. I have many other responsibilities and am certainly not waiting to write letters for you.
 Ideally, you should approach me few weeks or a month in advance.
 Do not approach me on the last day of any application.
 I am almost certain to refuse you in that case.

-3. udge yourself if you should approach me in the first place for writing a letter for you.
+3. Judge yourself if you should approach me in the first place for writing a letter for you.

     1. If you have never taken a course with me then there is no way I will write a letter for you.